Elie237/Saloon/README.md

 # Saloon
-Span saloon which is dealing with massage, Hair cut for male and female, also offering training to the youth
+Span saloon which is dealing with massage, Hair cut for male and female,also offering training to the youth